AnkurSaldhi/calendly/README.md

 - **Set Availability**: Users can set their availability in UTC.
 - **View Availability**: Retrieve the availability of a user.
 - **Find Overlap**: Determine overlapping availability between two users.
+- **Reschedule Pre-Existing Slot**: Remove old availability and add new availability.

 ## Endpoints